la2050/archive/_organizations/verdical-group.md

       https://challenge.la2050.org/entry/a-conference-inspiring-la-professionals-toward-a-net-zero-future-hosted-at-a-nonprofit-facility
   year_submitted:
     - '2016'
-  org_summary:
-    - >-
-      Verdical Group is a full-service green building consulting firm located in L.A. that is dedicated to advancing a more sustainable and healthy built environment for our community.
 title: Verdical Group
-uri: /organizations/verdical-group/
 extrapolated_project_ids:
   - '6102272'
 project_titles_from_extrapolated_project_ids:
-  - >-
-    A conference inspiring LA professionals toward a net zero future; hosted at a nonprofit  facility
-project_titles:
-  - >-
-    A conference inspiring LA professionals toward a net zero future; hosted at a nonprofit  facility
-project_titles_from_project_ids:
   - >-
     A conference inspiring LA professionals toward a net zero future; hosted at a nonprofit  facility